Every designer should have a basic understanding of color psychology. It goes beyond knowing how to combine and contrast colors.

 Blue light carries more energy, which can confuse our brain since that’s the same color associated with sunlight.
 Our brains start releasing cortisol to wake us up.

 Therefore, it’s detrimental for sleeping.
 When prolonged, it can also increase stress and related disorders.

 The brain also processes colors in different areas.
 It’s more than just visual information.

 As we mentioned, memory and color have been a main focus for researchers.
 For example, blue is also a common recommendation for teaching math.

 We could argue you probably think about blue whenever someone says “math”.

 Other colors can also impact our memory.
 It’s easier for our brains to associate color with information.
 The brain processes colors much faster than text.

 We can recognize a color assigned to a task more quickly than the text detailing the instructions.

 That’s why calendars and sticky notes are usually colorful.
 It’s easier to remember deadlines and appointments if we code them with colors.

-Studying colours for ads is a standard practise now.
+Studying colors for ads is a standard practice now.
 However, it’s a lot more than just thinking about which colors combine nicely.